Solar PV and Agriculture

 The SMART Program

-The Massachusetts Department of Energy Resources (DOER) has established the Solar Massachusetts Renewable Target (SMART) Program, which will regulate incentives associated with new solar photovoltaic (PV) development in the state.
+The Massachusetts Department of Energy Resources (DOER) has established the Solar Massachusetts Renewable Target (SMART) Program, which will regulate incentives associated with new solar photovoltaic (PV) development in the state, beginning November 26, 2018.
 The fact sheets and information on this website were developed by UMass Clean Energy Extension to help farmers and solar developers navigate the SMART program.
 The full regulations and guidelines associated with the SMART program are available on the DOER website.
-Additional information is also available at http://masmartsolar.com.
+Additional information, including application instructions, is available at http://masmartsolar.com.

 SMART Program Incentives

-The SMART program promotes installation of certain types of grid-connected solar photovoltaic (PV) arrays through incentives based on a fixed price per kWh.
+The SMART program promotes installation of certain types of grid-connected solar photovoltaic (PV) arrays through incentives based on a price per kWh.
 This incentive will appear as a “tariff” credited to the solar array owner on his/her electricity bill.
 Solar thermal systems and off-grid solar PV will not qualify for incentives under this program.

 One important aspect of the new program for farmers is that solar PV and farming will be incentivized to work together under the Agricultural Solar Tariff Generation Unit option.
 Specifically, there is additional financial compensation available for eligible on-farm solar PV systems that are designed so that productive agricultural activities can continue under the array in a coordinated “dual-use” system.

 We have developed a series of fact sheets that describe various aspects of integrating solar PV on your farm under the SMART program:

 Fact sheets outlining options for solar PV on your farm – dual-use and otherwise: